BGSU-RNA/RNA-3D-correspondence/help.md

 In this section we document known limitations.
 We hope to remove some or all of these limitations in the future.

 ### Internal Server Error
 We have worked hard to identify and eliminate situations in which the page does not return results.
 Some problems occur intermittently, leading to the message Internal Server Error.
+When a browser tab with R3DMCS results has been open long enough that the browser identifies it as a stale tab, switching to that tab may result in an Internal Server Error.
 Re-loading the page will often work.
-We will continue to try to track down and fix errors that cause this.
+We will continue to try to track down and fix errors.

 ### Nucleotides must be from the same chain
 The nucleotides in a query must be from the same chain.
 For example, some internal loops in the eukaryotic ribosomal large subunit (LSU) have one strand in the 5.8S rRNA and one in the long LSU chain, see for example the large internal loop [IL_8GLP_021](http://rna.bgsu.edu/rna3dhub/loops/view/IL_8GLP_021) from Homo sapiens.
 In principle, it would be possible to retrieve aligned nucleotides across multiple chains, but in practice there are many edge cases that are difficult to cover.